wusai2333/trib/doc/lab1.md

 interface is already in its "RPC friendly" form.

 Your RPC needs to use the default encoding `encoding/gob`, listen on the given address, and serve as an http RPC server.
+The server needs to register the back-end key-value pair object under the name `Storage`.

 ## Testing